cobaltgit/Quark-Docs/docs/guides/gluons/index.md

 Gluons are, in essence, zip archives that have the same folder structure as your Quark installation so that they can extract into your system and integrate as smoothly as possible.

-For example, below is the directory tree for the FinalBurn Neo system gluon - gluons adding additional systems via RetroArch i.e. ScummVM will have a similar structure:
+For example, below is the directory tree for the FinalBurn Neo system gluon - gluons adding additional systems via RetroArch i.e. ScummVM will have a similar structure, integrating smoothly with the default system launch script:

 ```
 Quark_System_FBNeo.zip